wampadu/Toronto-Events-Aggregator/README.md

 ---

-## ⏰ Automated Weekly via GitHub Actions

-This project is fully automated using **GitHub Actions**.

-It runs every **Friday at 10:00 AM EST**, triggered by a scheduled workflow (`.github/workflows/scrape-events.yml`), so you'll always have event picks before the weekend after next.

-You can also manually trigger it via the **"Run workflow"** button on the GitHub Actions tab.

----

-## ⚠️ Disclaimer:  It Scrapes 2 Weeks Ahead
+##  Disclaimer:  It Scrapes 2 Weeks Ahead

-This script is currently set to scrape events **two weekends from now** (not this upcoming weekend).
+This script is currently set to scrape events **two weekends from now** (not for the upcoming weekend).
 The idea is to give you **more time to plan, invite friends, and book tickets early**.
 Want it to scrape only this upcoming weekend?
 In `events_emailer.py`, find this line in the `get_upcoming_weekend_dates()` function: